Logiqx/gps-details/docs/devices/apple/watches/wingfoil-230722-1617Z/README.md

 #### Calculated Speed vs Doppler Speed

 This graph illustrates the difference between speeds calculated by software using latitude + longitude (shown in blue), versus speeds calculated by the GNSS receiver itself (almost certainly) using the Doppler observables (shown in orange).
-Large spikes are clearly evident in speeds calculated from latitude and longitude (shown in blue), especially after a crash / fall.
+Significant spikes are clearly evident in speeds calculated from latitude and longitude (shown in blue), especially after a crash / fall.

 Note: The units used for speeds are m/s but you can estimate the speed in knots by doubling the m/s.